 You will need lots of lovely dried fruits for this, I’ve opted for figs (remember to snip off the tough stalks), apricots, prunes and sultanas.
 I’ve also used walnuts for a bit of nuttiness and crunch.
 Other ingredients are tea (yes, you read that right), sugar, water and of course that all-important whisky.

-Soak all the fruits overnight in strong tea then next drain and layer them in a large sterilised jar.
+Soak all the fruits and nuts overnight in strong tea then next drain and layer them in a large sterilised jar.
 Gently heat water with the sugar till it has dissolved then boil for 10 minutes to create a sugar syrup.
 Mix this with the whisky and pour over the fruit.
 Seal the jar and put it away in a cupboard for a month to mature.
 This keeps for up to a year.

 Serve these whisky fruits and nuts with cheese or over ice-cream or with an apple pie.